-A chunky, nutty tomato chutney with lots of ginger.
+A chunky, nutty tomato ginger chutney with a sprinkling of roasted peanuts.
 Like the sound of it?
-You’ll love this chutney then.

 The most interesting part of this chutney is its texture.
 In a typical chutney, we grind all the ingredients to the same consistency.
 In this one, we use whole curry leaves, large chunks of tomatoes, and roasted peanuts.
 No grinding.
 You can have this chutney as an accompaniment with parathas (methi parathas and tomato peanut chutney are my favorite combo) or as a sandwich spread.